ShouxTech/tampermonkey-overwrite-js/README.md

 # tampermonkey-overwrite-js
-Overwrite a JS file in a website using TamperMonkey.
+Overwrite a JS file in a website using a [TamperMonkey](https://www.tampermonkey.net/) script.